 Data processing is shown graphically in Figure 2.
 The process is initiated when the field crew deposits both new SeaFET deployment and benchmark water samples on the file server.
 Processing is in Matlab, or the USGS-supplied program "CO2Calc".
-The result is files in two formats: 1) an archive of a processed, calibrated single deployment and a concatenated, resampled time-series file ("ph\monster\concat.csv"), suitable for matching to other SBC LTER moored data products in the data catalog.
+The result is files in two formats: 1) an archive of a processed, calibrated single deployment and a concatenated, timeseries file ("ph_allsites_allyears.csv"), suitable for matching to other SBC LTER moored data products in the data catalog.